-- A minimum wage as stipulated under the Fair Work Act 2009
+- A minimum wage

-- Challenge of unfair dismissal from the job
+- Unfair dismissal from the job

-- Breaks and rest periods
+- Breaks/Rest periods

 - A healthy and safe work environment